 Curdling the boiled milk

-I don’t remember exactly how many time I failed to caramelise the sugar.
+I don’t remember exactly how many times I failed to caramelise the sugar.
 It is countless.
 The vital fact about caramelising sugar is timing.
 You need to focus on how sugar melts and slowly caramelises.

 Don’t add water.
 Do not stir unless the sugar granules have completely melted.
 After melting, the white sugar syrup will start turning brown.
 When it is medium-dark brown, turn off the flame and remove the vessel.